AmitHauzer/helm-phase-3/README-DEV.md

-# helm-phase-3 🚀
+# Phase 3 && 4 🚀

 This repository demonstrates a DevOps workflow for containerizing, testing, and deploying a simple Python Flask application using Docker and Helm on Kubernetes.
+It also includes integration with Argo CD for GitOps-based continuous deployment to Kubernetes clusters.

 ## Project Structure 🗂️